 There will be both military and civilian vehicles moving around in-game.
 These may be friendly or hostile and may be fired upon.
-Their crew or drivers may be eliminated by BBs alone if the vehicle have their windshields down or are open vehicles like ATV's or Jeeps.
-Personnel sitting in the back of an pick-up truck apply to normal hit rules.
+Their crew or drivers may be eliminated by BBs alone if the vehicle has their windshields down or are open vehicles like ATV's or Jeeps.
+Personnel sitting in the back of a pick-up truck apply to normal hit rules.
 To avoid people from shooting out from small glitches in the windshield and the close the window to be protected when fired upon, vehicles that want to shoot out of their windshields must keep their windshields down to the lowest point and secure the glass with black or OD duct tape so they may not be raised.

 To avoid friendly fire or misunderstandings, all participants bringing a in-game vehicle have to mark their vehicle with the TEAM-color on the front windshield and with a small flag (40x20cm).

 All ordinary civilian vehicles are considered as light vehicles.
 You will need to hit the vehicle with a BAVS, AT4, RPG or 40mm to eliminate it.